 Downtown Spokane's historic architecture and cultural uses make for distinctive corridors and a cultural trail can define one of the strongest corridors through Downtown.
-A cultural trail connecting and directing people to historical sites and destinations Downtown can help tell local stories and highlight Downtown Spokane's historical and cultural gems.
-This pedestrian-focused connection can act as a draw City Council for tourists, bringing foot traffic to destinations throughout Downtown and connecting surrounding neighborhoods in all directions.
+A cultural trail connecting and directing people to historical sites and destinations Downtown, primarily aligned along W Riverside Ave through Downtown, can help tell local stories and highlight Downtown Spokane's historical and cultural gems.
+This pedestrian-focused connection can act as a draw for tourists, bringing foot traffic to destinations throughout Downtown and connecting surrounding neighborhoods in all directions.
 The vision for the cultural trail includes streetscape elements and artistic interventions that can help draw people along the length of the trail and create and interactive learning experience.
 A successful cultural trail can help demonstrate the power of public-private partnerships to help catalyze investment for public benefit and economic development Downtown.